 AI agent consulting is the specialized practice of scoping, designing, building, and deploying AI systems that can reason across multi-step workflows, use external tools, and take actions on behalf of a business – with defined guardrails, observability, and human oversight designed into the system from the start, not added later.

 That definition matters because it separates agent consulting from broader AI strategy consulting and from workflow automation consulting.
 All three overlap, but they are not the same engagement, and conflating them is where scope problems start.
+If you need a broader buyer-side view of where these systems fit operationally, see our guide to AI agents for business.

 At a Glance: What AI Agent Consulting Delivers